UAlbertaALTLab/morphodict-backend/README.md

 ## Usage
-There are two public API endpoints you can use with a total of five options for searching.
+There are three public API endpoints you can use with a total of five options for searching.

 ### search
 This option features the word `search` in the URL and has 3 optional arguments you can pass to it.